 1. What do you think about our vision for North East Cambridge?

-Strongly agree
+⊠ Strongly agree

 Agree

-Neither agree nor disagree
+☐ Neither agree nor disagree

 Disagree

 Strongly disagree

 Further comments:

 2. Are we creating the right walking and cycling connections to the surrounding areas?

+☐ Yes, completely

-\boxtimes Mostly yes
+⊠ Mostly yes

-Neutral
+☐ Neutral

-Mostly not
+☐ Mostly not

-Not at all
+☐ Not at all

+Further comments: See supporting comments

 3. Are the new 'centres' in the right place and do they include the right mix of activity?

+☐ Yes, completely

-Mostly yes
+⊠ Mostly yes

-Neutral
+☐ Neutral

-Mostly not
+☐ Mostly not

-Not at all
+☐ Not at all

+Further comments: See supporting comments

 4. Do we have the right balance between new jobs and new homes?

+☐ Yes, completely

-- Mostly yes
+⊠ Mostly yes

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- 🗌 Not at all
+☐ Not at all

+Further comments: See supporting comments

 5. Are we are planning for the right community facilities?

-- Yes, completely
+☐ Yes, completely

-- Mostly yes
+☐ Mostly yes

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- Not at all
+☐ Not at all

+Further comments:

 6. Do you think that our approach to distributing building heights and densities is appropriate for the location?

-- Yes, completely
+☐ Yes, completely

-- \boxtimes Mostly yes
+⊠ Mostly yes

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- Not at all
+☐ Not at all

+Further comments: See supporting comments

 7. Are we planning for the right mix of public open spaces?

-- Mostly yes
+☐ Yes, completely

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- Not at all
+☐ Not at all

+Further comments:

 8. Are we doing enough to improve biodiversity in and around North East Cambridge?

-- Yes, completely
+☐ Yes, completely

-- Mostly yes
+☐ Mostly yes

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- Not at all
+☐ Not at all

+Further comments:

 9. Are we doing enough to discourage car travel into this area?

-- Yes, completely
+☐ Yes, completely

-- Mostly yes
+⊠ Mostly yes

-- Neutral
+☐ Neutral

-- Mostly not
+☐ Mostly not

-- Not at all
+☐ Not at all

+Further comments:

 10. Are we maximising the role that development at North East Cambridge has to play in responding to the climate crisis?

+☐ Yes, completely

-Mostly yes
+☐ Mostly yes

-Neutral
+☐ Neutral

-Mostly not
+☐ Mostly not

-Not at all
+☐ Not at all

+Further comments:
-Part C - Comments on specific policies and supporting documents

-Document details: Which document are you commenting on? (please tick) Draft North East Cambridge Area Action Plan Draft Sustainability Appraisal Draft Habitats Regulation Assessment Draft Policies Map Policy or section of supporting document that you are commenting on (Please state and be as precise as possible) Various questions / policies Is your comment (tick one): Broadly Support D Neutral Dbject Comments: Please provide your response to the policy of part of the document you are commenting on.
+Part C - Comments on specific policies and supporting documents Document details: Which document are you commenting on? (please tick) ☑ Draft North East Cambridge Area Action Plan ☐ Draft Sustainability Appraisal ☐ Draft Habitats Regulation Assessment ☐ Draft Policies Map Policy or section of supporting document that you are commenting on (Please state and be as precise as possible) Various questions / policies your comment (tick one): Comments: Please provide your response to the policy of part of the document you are commenting on.
 This box will automatically enlarge if you need more space.
 Please copy this page for each policy or part of the document you are responding to.

+Introduction

-Introduction These representations relate to the site currently occupied by Building 140 on the Cambridge Science Park ('CSP').
+These representations relate to the site currently occupied by The Vitrum Building ('Vitrum') on St John's Innovation Park ('SJIP').
 A Site Plan, showing the boundaries outlined in red, accompanies this submission (Annex 1) ('the Site').
 South Cambridgeshire District Council ('the Landowner') own the freehold of the building on the Site.

-Building 140 is 2-storeys in height, built in the 1980s, and modernised/refurbished in the 2010s. the building is currently leased, with the earliest opportunity for vacant possession in 2030 (unless the current tenant exercised their break clause in 2025).
-The plan period for the North East Cambridge Area Action Plan (NEC AAP), is expected to cover the next 20 years, and it is likely that the Landowner will wish to consider redevelopment of Building 140 at the start of the second half of that plan period (or sooner if the tenant opts to leave).
+Vitrum is 3-storeys in height, of approximately 3,200m2 (GIA), built in the 2000s.
+The building is currently leased, with the earliest opportunity for vacant possession in 2024.

+The plan period for the North East Cambridge Area Action Plan (NEC AAP), is expected to cover the next 20 years, and it is likely that the Landowner will wish to consider redevelopment of Vitrum during the first half of that plan period.
 The purpose of these representations is therefore to seek suitable development parameters for future redevelopment, particularly in terms of scale/height, density, and parking, in order to provide developer confidence for any future planning application process.
-CCD is surrently asing through a presses of regenerative shapes.
-An explication (20/02444/EUL)

-CSP is currently going through a process of regenerative change.
-An application (20/03444/FUL) is currently under consideration on an adjacent single storey building (127 - 136 CSP) for the provision of a new 5/6-storey of 6,279m2 GIA.